 The Malayan Flying Lemur is native to much of southeast Asia.
 Despite its name the flying lemur is not a true lemur nor does it actually fly.
 Instead this gliding mammal belongs to a unique order called Dermoptera, containing only two species, The Malayan and the Philippine flying lemurs.

 - Additional information

 Malayan Flying Lemur Skull measures 2.7 inches.
 Malayan Flying Lemur Skull is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
 Skull is an adult female.
-Galeopterus variegatus is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.